DenizAydin99/AirflowWeatherReport/README.md

    ```

 ## Configuration

-- **Docker Compose:**
-  The `docker-compose.yml` file defines three services:
-  - **postgres:** Runs PostgreSQL 13 with the specified user, password, and database.
-  - **airflow-webserver:** Runs the Airflow webserver.
-  - **airflow-scheduler:** Runs the Airflow scheduler.
+   Make sure that you configure `dbt/profiles.yml` to point at the same Postgres service (host:postgres, port: 5432, user/password: airflow)

    Both Airflow services load environment variables from the `.env` file to ensure a consistent configuration, including the Fernet key used for encryption.

-- **DAGs:**
-  Place your DAG files in the `dags/` folder.
-The sample DAG (`weather_etl_dag.py`) contains tasks to fetch weather data, load it into PostgreSQL, and verify the load.

 ## Usage

 1. **Access the Airflow UI:**